jecassis/blog/README.md

 $ vercel dev
 ```

-Then head to `http://localhost:3000` on the browser.
+Then navigate to `http://localhost:3000` on a browser.

 ### Deployment